rishabhnk/Machine_Learning/README.md

    **Learning Clustering Algorithms**- Today, I started learning about clustering and the K-means algorithms.
 I also organized my GitHub a bit.

    Thoughts: Clustering looks like it will be more complicated than the regression and classification algorithms but it seems really interesting and I am excited to learn what I can do with it.
 Tomorrow, I will continue learning about K-means and work on my DrivenData project.

+### Day 12: Jan 15th 2019:
+   **Learning Clustering Algorithms**- Today, I continued learning about clustering and the K-means algorithms.

+   Thoughts: I learned more about the k-means clustering algorithm and I learned how to decide on the optimal number of clusters for the algorithm and the concept of how the method works